ms/buildtogether.tech/src/automation/index.md

 implementing a change and that change being tested, integrated, tested again, and deployed.
 Those practices have one thing in common: [% i "automation" %]automating[% /i %] as many steps as possible to make them fast and reliable.
-You may not be required to do this for your project, but if you have time, you should try to do a little---it will save time when you are up against the end-of-term deadline, and more importantly, prevent mistakes when you are stretched thin.
+You may not be required to do this for your project, but if you have time, you should try to do a little—it will save time when you are up against the end-of-term deadline, and more importantly, prevent mistakes when you are stretched thin.

 ## Build Manager

-The foundation for almost all automation in software development is a [% i "build manager" %][% g build_manager %]build manager[% /g %][% /i %]---a tool that will transform what you've typed into what you want to deliver.
+The foundation for almost all automation in software development is a [% i "build manager" %][% g build_manager %]build manager[% /g %][% /i %]—a tool that will transform what you've typed into what you want to deliver.
 The origin build manager is [% i "Make" "build manager!Make" %][Make][make][% /i %], which was invented in 1975 by a summer intern at Bell Labs to compile programs in which